Hi, I'm Candace

 You can deduct the costs of your health insurance premiums as a self-employed person, as long as you meet certain criteria.
 First, your business must claim a profit.
 And second, you and your spouse can’t be eligible to enroll in an another employer’s health plan.
 You can only claim premiums paid for the months when you were not eligible for an employer’s health plan.

-You can generally write-off meal expenses during business travel or if provided to a business contact.
+You can generally write-off meal expenses during business travel or if you dine with a business contact.
 In a normal year, you can deduct up to 50 percent of the meal expense as long as the food or beverages are not considered lavish or extravagant.
 Further, the meeting must include business either directly before, during or after the meal is consumed.

 For more on writing off meals, check out this post!